tobega/tailspin-v0/TailspinReference.md

 they do not automatically inherit the use of the modules from the main program.

 ## Using modules
-*NOTE*: This is being [developed](dependencies.txt) and doesn't fully work yet.
-This is turning out to be rather complex with lots of edge cases to explore.
-That said, it is unlikely that there will be radical changes to the stuff that already works, so it is possible to go ahead and experiment with modules.
-Please report bugs and unexpected behaviour.

-A module is often a piece of code you have received from someone you perhaps shouldn't completely trust.
+A module is a reusable piece of code.
+It is often received from someone you perhaps shouldn't completely trust.
 As such, it is important that you are in control of what capabilities you grant to a module.

+For example, if there seems
-If there seems to be no reason for it to use the file system, then you can pass in a dummy file system.
-Ideally, you should be able to just NOT provide a file system and should still be able to work with the parts of a module that don't need it.
+to be no reason for a module to use the file system, then you can pass in a dummy file system.
+Ideally, you should be able to just NOT provide a file system and should still be able to work with the parts of a module that don't need it, safe in the knowledge that your files will not be accessed.

+You should have full freedom to decide which implementation of a particular set of symbols (a module) is used by another module.
+In particular, you may be using two modules that each want to use a different version of a third module.

 A module usage is declared by a `use` statement followed by a [module specification](#module-specification).